Q100228: Understanding the bit rate of Avid DNxHD Codecs

 At 1280x720 with a frame rate of 50 fps with the DNxHD 422 8-bit 145Mbit will actually give you a 115Mbit file.

-Conclusion: if you read through the Nuke Online Help data sheet until you find your desired bitrate, then the number on the left of the data sheet is the number you should choose in the codec profile list in Nuke.
+Conclusion: If you read through the data sheet in Nuke's documentation until you find your desired bitrate, then the number on the left of the data sheet is the number you should choose in the codec profile list in Nuke.